kittykatattack/hexi/README.md

 to use in your games:

 - Load and use custom fonts.
-- Automatically scale and center the game to the browser window.
 - Display a loading progress bar while the game assets load.
 - Shoot bullets.
 - Create sprites with multiple image states.